jyotisman-ds/Web-Scraping/README.md

 # Web-Scraping
-Using web-scraping with Scrapy, BeautifulSoup and Selenium
+Web scraping with Scrapy, BeautifulSoup and Selenium